Anatomic Pathology Residency

 Trainees are selected from a pool of applicants by vote of the faculty.
 Selection is based on academic record, demonstrated commitment to the field, professional recommendations, postgraduate (DVM) experience, and a written statement of career objectives by the applicant.
 Applicants need to submit the following documents for consideration:

 Electronic applications are required via the application portal.
 If official transcripts cannot be sent electronically, they may be mailed to Ms. Maura Pedersen, P.O.
 Box 100123, Gainesville, FL, 32610-0123.
 Questions about your application can be sent to Maura Pedersen (mcpedersen@ufl.edu).
-Specific questions regarding the program may be obtained by e-mailing Dr. Ian Hawkins (iankhawkins@ufl.edu).
+Specific questions regarding the program may be obtained by e-mailing the coordinators: Dr. Ian Hawkins (iankhawkins@ufl.edu) or Dr. Valentina Stevenson (stevensovalentin@ufl.edu).

-Resident salaries are provided by the UF Veterinary Hospitals.
-The current starting annual salary is $50,000.
-A supplemental yearly stipend is provided for professional development and additional funding is available for research projects and travel.
-Residents are offered a competitive benefits package that includes; medical, dental, vision, life, accidental death & dismemberment, disability, and options for additional optional life insurance.
+The current starting salary is $52,000.
+A supplemental yearly stipend is provided for professional development, and additional funding may be available for research projects and travel on a competitively-selected basis.
+Residents are offered a competitive benefits package that includes employer paid medical, dental, vision, life, accidental death & dismemberment, disability, and employee paid options for legal and additional optional life insurance.

 TRAINING FACILITIES: